MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/troubleshoot-teams.md

    > [!div class="mx-imgBorder"]
    > ![](media/teams-select-documents.png "Select Documents")

 3. Select **Document Location**.
 The first item in the list is the location of the record you need membership.
-Provide this information to your admin.
+Request access from the channel team owner.

    > [!div class="mx-imgBorder"]
    > ![](media/teams-select-document-location.png "Select Document Location")